nowzoo/ngx-strap/README.md

 ## Quick Start

-  1. Pick a name for your library.
+  1. **Important.** Pick a decent name for your library.
 Make sure it does not yet exist on NPM.
 Changing library names later is not fun.
+(From now on in the doc we'll call it `your-library-name`).
   2. Clone this repo into `your-library-name`.

 ```bash